senzlab/cassandra/README.md

 # cassandra with lucene

 Dockerized cassandra with lucene plugin.
+The purpose of this cassandra project is to keep documents with full text serach functionality

 # usage